 I've had a small amount of money in peer-to-peer lending (or “P2P lending”) since its earliest days, and now keep a fair bit of my semi-liquid cash there.
-In this article I'll tell you probably more than you really need to know: it's not a bad idea to read through to understand the sector and the risks involved, but if you prefer you can skip straight to how I invest and which platforms I have money with right now.
+In this article I'll tell you probably more than you really need to know.

 Peer-to-peer lending is often confused with crowdfunding, but they're very different investments.
 I have an article about UK property crowdfunding here.